bghira/SimpleTuner/documentation/quickstart/FLUX.md

 ### Schnell
 - Direct Schnell training really needs a bit more time in the oven - currently, the results do not look good
   - If you absolutely must train Schnell, try the x-flux trainer from X-Labs
+  - Ostris' ai-toolkit uses a low-rank adapter probably pulled from OpenFLUX.1 as a source of CFG that can be inverted from the final result - this will probably be implemented here eventually after results are more widely available and tests have completed
 - Training a LoRA on Dev will however, run just fine on Schnell
 - Dev+Schnell merge 50/50 just fine, and the LoRAs can possibly be trained from that, which will then run on Schnell **or** Dev